 We'll tell you about it, but we don't believe it's real.

-That the president is not feeling any impact.
+It also shows that what, that the president is not feeling any impact.

-Six in ten Americans now say America's on the right track.
+Six in 10 Americans now say America's on the right track.

 Well, that does not bode well for the so-called blue wave we've been expecting.

-Welcome uh both of you.
+Welcome, both of you.

 Yeah, why does Reuters make the case?

-Uh Sean, I remember before the election when the race was tightening.
+Sean, I remember before the election when the race was tightening.

 Well, she did lose.

-And what we're seeing is that despite all the attention that Stormy Daniels gets in the media, um, voters don't give a darn about that, as they didn't when I was working in the White House for Bill Clinton, and they didn't care about Lewinsky.
+And what we're seeing is that despite all the attention that Stormy Daniels gets in the media, voters don't give a darn about that, as they didn't when I was working in the White House for Bill Clinton, and they didn't care about Lewinsky.

-I never I never understood the the the poll number.
+I never understood the poll number.

-Good good economy, Sean.
+Right, good economy, Sean.

-Good economy, like now.
+Good economy like now.

 And that's what's going on.

-And I actually should stop putting you on the show because I think your advice is too good for the Democratic Party.
+Yeah, you know, I actually should stop putting you on the show because I think your advice is too good for the Democratic Party.

-Now we have hostages freed from North Korea.
+You see the president, now we have hostages freed from North Korea.

 That's what Doug was talking about with Bill Clinton.

-Well well, the majority of voters are realizing that Donald Trump is doing the job.
+Well, the majority of voters are realizing that Donald Trump is doing the job.

-Uh as far as as far as what's going on in the world, America is stronger.
+As far as what's going on in the world, America is stronger.

-Uh you you think about what's, you know, you know that I worked for Prime Minister Netanyahu, and that was a historic election.
+You think about what's, you know, you know that I worked for Prime Minister Netanyahu, and that was a historic election.

-And now we know what Prime Minister Netanyahu knew, and what the Israeli voters knew, which was why they re-elected him in a decisive election, and now you're seeing Donald Trump, he doesn't want to be a 21st century Neville Chamberlain.
+And now we know what Prime Minister Netanyahu knew and what the Israeli voters knew, which was why they re-elected him in a decisive election.

-He's saying, let's bring Iran to the table, get a real deal, stop the nuclear program, doing the same thing with uh North Korea, and what he's doing is he's not kicking the problems, kicking the can down the road for our kids and grandchildren to be uh to have to deal with in a in a more dangerous world.
+And what he's doing is he's not kicking the problems, kicking the can down the road for our kids and grandchildren to have to deal with in a more dangerous world.

 Let's talk about the midterms.

-But by Pelosi saying what she did and Trump's numbers going up, there is a chance there could be an election like ninety-eight, which ultimately was a referendum on the Republican overreaching on impeachment.
+But by Pelosi saying what she did and Trump's numbers going up, there is a chance there could be an election like 98, which ultimately was a referendum on the Republican overreaching on impeachment.

 I think the Senate is unlikely to change hands.

-But if the Democrats don't have a platform, a program, a set of ideas, and it's all Pelosi yes or no, uh, impeachment yes or no, you will see some strange results in the midterm.
+But if the Democrats don't have a platform, a program, a set of ideas, and it's all Pelosi yes or no, impeachment yes or no, you will see some strange results in the midterm.

 What are your takes?

-Is this gonna be a referendum?
+Is this going to be a referendum?

 Do you think, John McLaughlin, on President Trump and raising taxes by Pelosi and impeaching the president?